 As said, gameplay wise, the rules are exactly the same as with the classic edition, so no re-learning or adapting is needed – you just sit down and play as you are used to.

-- Gameplay is the same as with classic edition
+- The gameplay is the same as with classic edition

 - Beautiful board and “green-eco-feel” to the game